Luis0lo/Luis0lo-Stripe-payment-test-lama/README.md

 ## Purpose

-Test if Strip payment is successfull after setting up API from Lama tutorial
+Test if Stripe payment is successfull after setting up API from Lama tutorial

 ## Steps